opnfv/barometer/docs/release/userguide/docker.userguide.rst

    :local:

-The intention of this user guide is to outline how to install and test the barometer, Influxdb and Grafana docker images that can be built from the Dockerfiles available in the barometer repository.
+The intention of this user guide is to outline how to install and test the Barometer projects Collectd, Influxdb and Grafana docker images which can be built from the Dockerfiles available within the barometer repository.

 Barometer docker images description